hdmmblz/multi-graph/README.md

-# Logical Expressiveness Of GNNs Over Multi-edge
+# Calibrate and Boost Logical Expressiveness of GNN Over Multi-Relational and Temporal Graphs
 Graphs

-Code for the paper Logical Expressiveness Of GNNs Over Multi-edge Graphs.
+Code for the paper Calibrate and Boost Logical Expressiveness of GNN Over Multi-Relational and Temporal Graphs。

 Builds based on https://github.com/juanpablos/GNN-logic/tree/master/src